-3. Remove pin (A) pin in frame linkage and raise centerlink (B) until hook is above the attachment pin on header.
-Replace pin (A) to hold center-link in place.
+3. Relocate pin (A) in frame linkage as required to raise the center-link (B) until the hook is above the attachment pin on the header.

 If the center-link is too low, it may contact the header as the windrower approaches the header for hookup.